Dušan Prelević: Journalistic and literary career

-Since the first half of the 1980s, Prelević wrote for the magazines Duga, NIN, RTV Revija and Književne novine.
+Since the first half of the 1980s, Prelević wrote for the magazines Rock, Duga, NIN, RTV Revija and Književne novine.
 In 1998, Prelević started the magazine Probisvet (Landloper), but only one issue was published due to the NATO bombing of Yugoslavia.

 In 1987, his first book of short stories, entitled Kako je umro Baš Ćelik (How Baš Čelik Died), was published.
 In 1991, he published his second book of short stories, Voz za jednu bitangu (A Train for a Rascal).
 With writer Milan Oklopčić and journalist Bogdan Tirnanić he coauthored the book of short stories Beogradske priče (Belgrade Stories, 1991).
 The book Poslednji krug u Monci (The Last Circle at Monza Circuit, 2006) featured the collection of his short stories originally published in magazines.
 He wrote the drama F odeljenje (Section F).
 He was the editor of the monography Njim samim (By Himself), which featured stories, poems and notes written by actor Zoran Radmilović.

 Prelević was a member of the Association of Writers of Serbia.

 In 2018, the book Ko želi da živi večno (Who Wants to Live Forever) was published, edited by Prelević's daughter Milica and featuring his articles originally published in RTV Revija and Kurir, his short stories originally published in Književne novine, and his science fiction stories originally published in Politikin Zabavnik.